-- Hepatitis A is a viral infection of the liver acquired through consumption of fecally contaminated food or through close contact with infected persons via the fecal-oral route.
+- Hepatitis A is a viral infection of the liver that occurs worldwide (especially in developing countries) and is acquired through consumption of fecally contaminated food or water or through close contact with infected persons via the fecal-oral route (including oral-anal sex).

-- Risk is high for travelers going to countries with poor general sanitation or those who participate in unsafe oral or anal sex with infected persons.
+- Risk is increased for travelers going to countries with poor general sanitation or those who engage in unsafe oral or anal sex practices with infected persons.

 - Symptoms are generally mild and may include nausea, loss of appetite, stomach pain, weakness, fever, dark urine, and jaundice (yellow eyes and skin).

 - Consequences of infection rarely occur but can include liver failure, especially in older adults and people with underlying liver disease.

 - Prevention includes observing food and beverage precautions, hand hygiene (frequent, thorough handwashing), and safer-sex practices.

 - Hepatitis A (HepA) vaccine is routinely given as 2 doses, 1 each at 0 and 6 to 18 months.
 A single dose at any time before departure will provide protection for healthy persons.
 A combination hepatitis A and hepatitis B (HepA-HepB) vaccine is also available.